cecilialuna11/cecilialuna11/README.md

 ### Hi there, I am Cecilia -aka Cece 👋

-## I'm a Full-Stack Developer/Engineer, addicted to learning and creating ⚡
+## I'm a Mobile Developer/Engineer, addicted to learning and creating ⚡

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my UI/UX design skills!
-- 🌱 I’m currently creating projects with MERN stack!
 - 🌟 Pronouns: She/her
 - 🎓 BS in Computer Science (May 2020)
 - ⚡ Fun fact: I love to travel and cook 👩🏻‍🍳!